Theob0t/castle/README.md

 ## Build a Web App with ReactJS and create-react-app

-- **1ère étape**: Création de l'application et de l'environnement de développement
+- **1st step**: Create the web app with create-react-app and deploy the development environment
-- **2ème étape**: Utilisation des fonctions clé et importation des json générés précédemment
+- **2nd step**: Use the key functions of *relais.js* and import the json files
-- **3ème étape**: Design en html/css de la page web de l'application
+- **3rd step**: Design the page of the web application with html/css

 ## FINAL RESULT :

-- We scrap all prices for each hostels with a stared restaurant for every weekend of March.
+- We scraped all prices for each hostels with a stared restaurant for every weekend of March.
-- We store the results into a json file called *March_WE.json*.
+- We stored the results into a json file called *March_WE.json*.
-- We print the results into tabs threw a web application where we can find the best rate for March 2019 and a summary of all hostels with stared restaurant and their price for the weekends of March.
+- We displayed the results into tabs threw a web application where we can find the best rate for March 2019 and a summary of all hostels with stared restaurant and their price for the weekends of March.

 ![Screenshot](./relais-chateaux-app/Capture.JPG)